davidgasquez/handbook/Open Data.md

 Iterative improvements over public datasets would yield large amounts of value.
 Access to data gives people the opportunity to create new business and make better decisions.
 Open Source code has made a huge impact in the world.
 Let's make Open Data do the same!

-### Why now?
+### Why Now?

 We have cheaper storage, better compute, and more data.
 We need to improve our workflows now.
 How does a world where people collaborate on datasets looks like?

 During the last few years, a Cambrian explosion of open source tools have emerged.
 There are new query engines (e.g: DuckDB, DataFusion, ...), execution frameworks (WASM), data standards (Arrow, Parquet, ...), and a growing set of open data marketplaces (Datahub, HuggingFace Datasets, Kaggle Datasets).

 These trends have already quick-started movements like [DeSci](https://ethereum.org/en/desci/) but we still need more tooling around data to make interoperability possible. **We should use the same modern tooling companies are using to manage open datasets**.
 A sort of [Data Operating system](https://data-operating-system.com/).
 Having better data will create better and more accessible AI models.